 First, obtain a personal guarantee from a parent.
 This sounds perfect, but it is not.
 There have been cases in court where the judge has said that a parent cannot be held responsible automatically for the contract of a minor because that defeats the fundamental proposition that a minor cannot be bound.

 However, it is our humble opinion that a modern judgement would not follow that and the parent would be bound - at least if the contract was reasonable in the round.

-Better, is for the parent to enter into the contract in his own name.
-If a parent buys trainers from you, then what he does with them after that is up to him.
+Better, is for the parent to enter into the contract in their own name.
+If a parent buys an expensive electronic item from you, then what they do with them after that is up to them.

-Many websites discourage use by children at the start of their T&C. Most Net Lawman documents do.
+Many websites discourage use by children at the start of their terms and conditions.
 That is also a good way to make clear that you will not sell to minors.